timdolenko/kollections/README.md

 # Kollection

-Collection convinience extensions from Kotlin for Swift.
+Collection convenience extensions from Kotlin for Swift.

 ## Examples